-In the age of COVID-19, the act of wearing a mask in public has become another front in America’s bitter culture wars.
-But even amid the partisan divide, a growing number of states — including some led by Republican governors — are now mandating face coverings.
+In the age of Covid-19, the act of wearing a mask in public has become another front in America’s bitter culture wars.
+But even amid the partisan divide, a growing number of states — including some led by Republican governors — now mandate face coverings.

-More than half the states had issued mask requirements as of Friday afternoon, a move that public health experts say will help stop the spread of the coronavirus as cases surge in many regions.
+More than half the states had issued mask requirements as of Dec.
+10, a move that public health experts say will help stop the spread of the coronavirus as cases surge in many regions.

-Arkansas Gov. Asa Hutchinson, a Republican who had resisted a statewide mask requirement, issued one on Thursday, as did Colorado Gov. Jared Polis, a Democrat.
+Arkansas Gov. Asa Hutchinson, a Republican who had resisted a statewide mask requirement, issued one in July, as did Colorado Gov. Jared Polis, a Democrat.

-But some political squabbles show no sign of abating: Georgia's governor on Thursday sued Atlanta's mayor over the city's mask law, a day after he banned local governments from requiring the coverings.
+But some political squabbles show no sign of abating: Georgia's governor in July sued Atlanta's mayor over the city's mask law, a day after he banned local governments from requiring the coverings.

 Here’s a look at where masks are now mandated by state governments, according to NBC News’ reporting.
 We’ll update this page in the days ahead.